Essenceia/essenceia.github.io/content/hft/pcs/index.md

 #### 40G RX

-Because we need all lanes to be predictably valid at the same cycle to complete the descrambling I cannot have an design with an optional CDC.
+Because I need all lanes to be predictably valid at the same cycle to complete the descrambling I cannot have a design with an optional CDC.
-This is made less consequential as my objective with the 40GBASE-R PCS is not to optimize it for low latency.
+This is made less consequential as I do not have low latency requirements for the 40GBASE-R PCS.

 {{< figure
     src="pcs/40g_rx.svg"